Gigacore/restaurant-finder/README.md

 # restaurant-finder
-A restaurant finder using React and Zomato API
+A restaurant finder using React with Zomato and Google Maps API